 2. While the squash is roasting nicely, start the curry.
 Heat the coconut oil in a large pan and add finely chopped onion.
 Fry for a couple of minutes then we need to add the garlic and ginger.

-This butternut squash and chickpea curry dish was inspired by my vegetarian Thai curry recipe.
+This butternut squash and chickpea curry dish were inspired by my vegetarian Thai curry recipe.
 This curry dish pairs very well with this instant pot coconut rice recipe or any salad like this beans and fennel salad or this super simple but perfect tomato and cucumber salad.
 What about Serving this with a beautiful sourdough naan, or a simple flatbread made from scratch?
 Mmm, delicious options that are all here on my site.

 Make this curry less spicy or super spicy, all depending on how you like it.